 Well, yes and no. Writing pillar content that’s uniquely yours is important – but it’s even more important that the topics you choose to address resonate with your audience members.
 If you’re counting on these critical articles to represent your business in the best way possible, it’s important that they be of the greatest possible use to your readers.

 To do this, you must first understand who your audience is.
-Take a look at your social networking profile analytics tools, Google Analytics and any customer databases you maintain in order to answer the following questions:
+Take a look at your social media analytics tools, Google Analytics and any customer databases you maintain in order to answer the following questions:

 - Is my audience primarily male or female?